 Along with the wall, we are doing other things to improve Lake Rotoiti's water quality.
 These include sewerage reticulation in some lakeside communities, upgrading septic tank systems and restoration work around lake and stream margins.

-How long before we see improvements now that the wall is
+How long before we see improvements now that the wall is built?

 Scientists are confident that the lake will have fewer algal blooms within five years.